-By Stephen Anderson.
-Last Updated 25th May 2022.
+By Daniel Janeway.
+Last Updated 13th July 2022.
 Have you suffered a fractured wrist in an accident that wasn’t your fault?
 If so, you could seek legal advice about making a compensation broken wrist claim.
 This guide offers an example case study for a £35,000 payout on a broken wrist injury.
 We’ll also be covering distal radius fractures, care claims, special damages, compensation calculators and No Win No Fee.

 Before reading on, though, why not speak to our friendly team to discuss your fractured wrist injury?
 Our specialists could connect you to our panel of personal injury solicitors, who could then handle your case.

 You can call us on 0800 408 7825, use our Live Chat feature or complete our online form.
 Our advisors are available 24 hours a day, 7 days a week to discuss your broken wrist claim.
 Otherwise, you can click any of the headings below.

 - A Claims Guide To Calculate Broken Wrist Compensation

 - Can A Wrist Fracture Cause Financial Loss?

 - Solicitors Can Value Wrist Fracture Compensation Amounts